cltl/vu-rm-pip3/docs/Home.md

 docker pull arnoult/vu-rm-pip3
 ```

-The image takes a raw text file (UTF-8) as argument, and accepts an optional argument '-m', which can be set to `ALL` (default), or `OPINIONS`: the full pipeline is run in `ALL` mode, and only the modules needed for the `opinions` layer in `OPINIONS` mode.
+The image takes a raw text file (UTF-8) as argument, and accepts the following optional arguments:

+- operation mode `-m`: can be set to `all` (default, runs the full pipeline); `opinions` (runs the pipeline up to the `opinion` layer); `srl` (runs the pipeline up to the `srl` layer);
+- nominal events switch `-n`: per default (`-n` is False) all the components for the `srl` are run; with the nominal-events switch set to True, nominal-event detection and labelling components are *excluded*, and only the SRL components related to verbal predicates are run;
+- alpino time out `-t`: defines the maximal per-sentence time budget for the Alpino parser (default is None);
+- opinion-miner model data `-d`: defines the model data used by the opinion miner (default is 'news').

 The output file is redirected to `stdout`, and the log file to `stderr`.
-To run the image on the example file `./example/test.txt` with the `OPINIONS` mode, run:
+To run the image on the example file `./example/test.txt` with the `opinions` mode, run:
 ```
-docker run -v $(pwd)/example/:/work/ vu-rm-pip3 -m OPINIONS /work/test.txt > test.out 2> test.log
+docker run -v $(pwd)/example/:/work/ vu-rm-pip3 -m opinions /work/test.txt > test.out 2> test.log
 ```